-From the forthcoming inaugural issue of Media Theory, Liam Cole Young asks what happened to the literary stream of media theory, and argues for the importance of imagination, metaphors, concepts and modes to theorisations of media.
+From the inaugural issue of Media Theory, Liam Cole Young asks what happened to the literary stream of media theory, and argues for the importance of imagination, metaphors, concepts and modes to theorisations of media.

 Imagination and Literary Media Theory

 Media theory loves its threes.
 Marshall McLuhan wrote his dissertation on the medieval trivium of grammar, rhetoric, and logic (2003 ); Friedrich Kittler emphasized three media functions of processing, storage, and transmission in a book about three devices, Gramophone, Film, Typewriter (1999), which he mapped onto Lacan’s three registers of real, imaginary and symbolic; Lewis Mumford (1963 ) split the history of technics into three ages: eotechnic, paleotechnic, and neotechnic; John Durham Peters (2009) wrote about a “media studies triangle” of text-audience-industry (outside of which we find the “civilizational” media theory of Innis, McLuhan, et al.) In this very issue, W.J.T.
 Mitchell (2017) suggests a “rule of three” about what he sees as “the only three great orders of media”: images, sounds, and words.
 I could go on…